Two Louisiana deputies fatally shot an unarmed man, sheriff says. Now they’re charged with manslaughter.

 Investigators interviewed the five deputies who were on scene, the sheriff said, and the deputies’ accounts were backed up by body-camera footage.

-The Jefferson Parish district attorney will review the case and decide whether to prosecute Hughes and Louis on the manslaughter charges, Nola.com reported.
+The Jefferson Parish district attorney will review the case and decide whether to prosecute Hughes and Louis on the manslaughter charge, Nola.com reported.

 Despite the criminal charges against Hughes and Louis, the sheriff said he doesn’t believe the former deputies had any “criminal intent” when they shot at Vallee.